django-oscar/django-oscar/README.md

 	workon oscar
 	pip install -r requirements.txt

-Create a `local_settings.py` file which contains details of your local database that you want to use for development.
+Now create a `local_settings.py` file which contains details of your local database that you want to use for development.
 Be sure to create two databases: one for development and one for running the unit tests (prefix `test_` on the normal db name).

+Create your database:
+    ./manage.py syncdb

 ## Developing

-The database can be created in the normal way
-    ./manage.py syncdb

 There is a shortcut script for dropping all of oscar's apps and rerunning `syncdb`
     ./reset_oscar_tables.sh

 Run tests using:
     ./manage.py test oscar

-You can also use the functionality from (https://github.com/garethr/django-test-extensions/) which is one of the installed app
+You can also use the functionality from (django-test-extensions)[https://github.com/garethr/django-test-extensions/] which is one of the installed app